kernelci/kcidb/ADMINISTRATOR_GUIDE.md

       deploy` invocation, try again.
 It might be a Google infrastructure quirk and could work the second time.

+If you'd like to deploy a Cloud Function with a name different from its name in the `main.py` source file, change the first argument to `gcloud functions deploy` to be the name you want, and add the `--entry-point` option specifying the actual Python function to execute.

+E.g. to deploy the `kcidb_load_queue` function under name `playground_kcidb_load_queue` (and using the environment from `playground.env.yaml`) execute:

+    gcloud functions deploy playground_kcidb_load_queue \
+                            --entry-point kcidb_load_queue \
+                            --runtime python37 \
+                            --trigger-topic kernelci_trigger \
+                            --env-vars-file playground.env.yaml \
+                            --timeout=540

 ### Cloud Scheduler

 Enable the Cloud Scheduler API: